Short-Term Skilled Nursing Facilities for Seniors

 It is important to note that the numbers provided here are to help you estimate the costs of staying in an SNF and do not reflect the real-time costs.

-Does Medicare Pay for Short Term Skilled Nursing?
+Does Medicare Pay for Short-Term Skilled Nursing?

-Fortunately, Medicare will cover a policy holder's stay in a short term skilled nursing facility for a maximum of 100 days.
+Fortunately, Medicare will cover a policyholder's stay in a short-term skilled nursing facility for a maximum of 100 days.
 However, patients must meet the following requirements:

-• A patient must have been admitted as an inpatient at a hospital and stayed at least three days receiving medical care.
+- A patient must have been admitted as an inpatient at a hospital and stayed at least three days receiving medical care.

-• A doctor must prescribe that the patient needs skilled nursing care or therapy even after the hospital stay.
+- A doctor must prescribe that the patient needs skilled nursing care or therapy even after the hospital stay.

-• The skilled nursing facility must be Medicare-certified.
+- The skilled nursing facility must be Medicare-certified.

-Medicare covers up to 100 days of a SNF stay.
+Medicare covers up to 100 days of an SNF stay.
 However, Medicare will not pay for all of the expenses.
 Medicare will pay for all the costs, 100%, of SNF stay for only the first 20 days.
 However, if the stay will last longer than 20 days, the patient will have to pay a daily copayment until the patient's 100 days run out.
 After 100 days, the patient will have to shoulder all the costs out of pocket since Medicare will not pay for the costs beyond 100 days.

 Does Medicaid Cover Skilled Nursing Costs?

-female nursing old woman with rehabilitation on kneesA survey done by the American Association for Long-Term Care Insurance noted that 40 percent of the elderly who need long-term care have income levels below the federal poverty line.
+A survey done by the American Association for Long-Term Care Insurance noted that 40 percent of the elderly who need long-term care have income levels below the federal poverty line.
 These individuals may be eligible for Medicaid.
-Other patients become eligible for Medicaid after they have exhausted their assets and after a spend down.
+Other patients become eligible for Medicaid after they have exhausted their assets and after a spending down.

 A spend down is when a person has too much income to become eligible for Medicaid.
 People may qualify for Medicaid benefits if they spend their excess income on medical bills.
 For example, an elderly who has a monthly income over $100 above the limit for Medicaid eligibility may qualify if they spend their excess income on medical expenses.
 However, there are strict regulations on qualifying for Medicaid.
 It is best to consult with an elder law attorney or a financial advisor when planning to spend down to become Medicaid eligible.